-Controlled Substance Status/High Potential For Abuse and Dependence
+Controlled Substance Status/High Potential For Abuse And Dependence

 Advise patients and their caregivers that MYDAYIS is a federally controlled substance because it can be abused or lead to dependence.
 Advise patients to store MYDAYIS in a safe place, preferably locked, to prevent abuse.
 Advise patients to comply with laws and regulations on drug disposal.
-Advise patients to dispose of remaining, unused, or expired MYDAYIS by a medicine take-back program if available [see BOXED WARNING, WARNINGS AND PRECAUTIONS, Drug Abuse and Dependence].
+Advise patients to dispose of remaining, unused, or expired MYDAYIS by a medicine take-back program if available [see BOX WARNING, WARNINGS AND PRECAUTIONS, Drug Abuse And Dependence].

 Serious Cardiovascular Risks